chef/chef-web-docs/chef_master/source/install_chef_automate.rst

    ``AUTOMATE_SERVER_FQDN`` is the external fully-qualified domain name of the Chef Automate server.
 This is just the name of the system, not a URL.
 For example: ``host.4thcoffee.co``.

    ``ENTERPRISE_NAME`` is the name of your enterprise.
 For example: ``4thcoffee_inc``.

+   .. note:: Currently, only one enterprise is allowed in Chef Automate.

    If you are using a private Supermarket, tell the setup command about it by supplying the ``--supermarket-fqdn`` command line argument: